SpyNetGirl/MSEdgeFeatures/README.md

 Make sure you select the ***Watch*** option at the top of this page to receive notifications on your GitHub and Email whenever a new version of Edge Canary is released.

-Continuing to improve the user experience of this repository.

 <img src="https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/Gifs/1pxRainbowLine.gif" width= "300000" alt="horizontal super thin rainbow RGB line">

 ## Last run details <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/i%20just%20dont%20know.gif">